FAQs

 What is estate planning?

 Probate is the legal process of validating a will and distributing assets.
-In New Jersey, there are probate shortcuts available for small estates.
-Additionally, trusts can be used as a means to avoid the probate process entirely.What is a power of attorney (POA)?
+New Jersey offers probate shortcuts for small estates, and trusts can help avoid probate altogether.
+Ready to work with one of the top estate planning lawyers in Sicklerville, NJ?
+Call the Law Office of Gary H. Lomanno, LLC today.What is a power of attorney (POA)?

-A power of attorney is a legal document that allows an individual to make financial or healthcare decisions on your behalf if you become incapacitated.
-New Jersey recognizes durable powers of attorney for long-term planning purposes.Are there estate or inheritance taxes in New Jersey?
+A POA allows someone to make financial or healthcare decisions on your behalf if you become incapacitated.
+New Jersey recognizes durable POAs for long-term planning.
+Our estate planning lawyers in Sicklerville, NJ can help choose your POA.
+Reach out to the Law Office of Gary H. Lomanno, LLC today to get started.Are there estate or inheritance taxes in New Jersey?

-It's advisable to review your estate plan every three to five years.
-Additionally, you should consider updating it after significant life events such as marriage, divorce, the birth of a child, or substantial changes in your financial situation.How can the Law Office of Gary H. Lomanno help?
+We recommend reviewing your plan every three to five years, or after major life events such as marriage, divorce, birth of a child, or significant financial changes.
+Reach to work with one of the top estate planning lawyers in Sicklerville, NJ?
+Reach out to the Law Office of Gary H. Lomanno, LLC to update your estate plan today.How can the Law Office of Gary H. Lomanno help?

-The Law Office of Gary H. Lomanno provides personalized estate planning services tailored to your specific needs.
-We work to ensure that your wishes are legally protected and that your loved ones are provided for in accordance with your intentions.
+As one of the top estate planning lawyers in Sicklerville, NJ, the Law Office of Gary H. Lomanno, LLC offers personalized estate planning services tailored to your needs, ensuring your wishes are legally protected and your loved ones are cared for.